 Reality Check; My experience

-for myself to make tough choices to cut expenses, I found that it was only a first step.
-You need to follow through with additional steps to compete the path to financial freedom.
+When I was younger, I was spending a lot more on discretionary items so when the day came for myself to make tough choices to cut expenses, I found that it was only a first step.
+You need to follow through with additional steps to complete the path to financial freedom.
 It isn’t complicated but you need to do the following:

 Set up your retirement accounts to deposit your money automatically.

-Invest your money in mutual or index funds, stocks, bonds, real estate etc...
+Invest your money in mutual or index funds, stocks, bonds, real estate, etc...

 Continuously tracking and adjust your deposits and investments to ensure you continue to build your nest egg.

 Look, the reality is that simply cutting expenses will not always result in you becoming a millionaire.
-There is a lot of extra “follow through” required, which includes being disciplined to ensure you save your money and invest it.
+There is a lot of extra “follow-through” required, which includes being disciplined to ensure you save your money and invest it.
 Even if you invest, you may not get the expected returns, so you need to continually track your retirement funds and make adjustments when required.
 It’s not easy and even if you have index funds, you still need to keep yourself committed and disciplined by reviewing your progress on an ongoing basis.
-Finally, life is life, cutting expenses is great but it’s up to you to determine the degree in which you want to cut your discretionary spending.
+Finally, life is life, cutting expenses is great but it’s up to you to determine the degree to which you want to cut your discretionary spending.
 I will always advocate moderation, too much spending is not good but you still need to keep yourself mentally sane.